Box adds AI services from Microsoft Azure and IBM Watson

 Flipping on skills is nearly a one-tap process.
 Administrators pick the folder to which they’d like to apply a Box Skill, fiddle with the corresponding settings in the administrator console, and confirm their choices.
 All users with access to the folder see the Skill right away, automatically.

 Box Skills are secure, Patel stressed.
+They exchange data in a “severless” fashion.
 Files are sent off to be processed by a third party, deleted, and sent back as a JSON object — and Box doesn’t allow Box Skills providers to train machine learning models on customer data.

 Box customers willing to step out of the walled garden can take advantage of the Box Skills Kit, a set of APIs, developer tools, and documentation for building Custom Box Skills on the back of platforms like Amazon Web Services, Google Cloud, or Microsoft Azure.
 The sky’s the limit with Custom Box Skills, which can leverage any third-party machine learning platform for training or chain multiple skills together.